pownjs/recon/README.md

 ## Preview

-Generate graphs can be previewed in [SecApps Recon](https://recon.secapps.com) for convenience, which this tool is based on.
+Generated graphs can be previewed in [SecApps Recon](https://recon.secapps.com) for convenience, which this tool is based on.
 You can access SecApps Recon from your browser but you can also invoke it from the command line.

 First you need `@pown/apps` installed: